Meet the Clementine Gold Group team

 Brooke Monaghan has been managing people, processes and projects for over a decade.
 They began working in the non profit sector in 2018 where she helped develop the project management office for a rapidly growing, harm reduction focused health care organization.
 In awe of their impact on individuals, they became hooked on equipping change makers with the tools to execute on their most impactful, urgent work.

-Brooke graduated with a degree in Entrepreneurial Management from the University of Rhode Island and is passionate about supporting independent professionals in growing sustainable, values-aligned businesses.
+Brooke graduated with a degree in Entrepreneurial Management from the University of Rhode Island and is passionate about supporting independent professionals in growing sustainable, impactful ventures.
 In 2023 she founded Fruition Growth Network, an online platform bridging the support gap for service based freelancers and entrepreneurs focused on creating meaningful change.